Motivation

 Step 1: Retweet Network Construction

-For each election window, construct a directed weighted retweet graph G = (V, E, w), filter to the giant connected component, and prune edges below a minimum weight threshold (w ≥ 2) to reduce noise.
+For each election window, construct a directed weighted retweet graph G = (V, E, w), filter to the giant connected component, and prune edges below a minimum weight threshold, such as w ≥ 2, to reduce noise.
+Retweet networks are appropriate because they approximate endorsement, diffusion, and attention flows more directly than follower networks.

 Step 2: Community Detection

-Apply the Louvain algorithm (Blondel et al. 2008) to the undirected projection of the retweet graph, targeting 3–6 major communities (progressive, conservative, anti-feminist, feminist/progressive women, centrist/news-media).
-Label communities via seed accounts (known politicians, party handles) and hashtag co-occurrence validation.
+Apply the Louvain algorithm to the undirected projection of the retweet graph.
+Louvain is a modularity-optimization method designed for detecting community structure in large networks (Blondel et al. 2008).
+The target is to identify 3–6 major communities, such as progressive, conservative, anti-feminist, feminist/progressive women, centrist/news-media, and issue-specific activist clusters.
+Label communities through seed accounts, known politicians, party handles, high-centrality media accounts, and hashtag co-occurrence validation.

 Step 3: Gender-Community Distribution Analysis

-Compute gender composition scores (proportion female) and gender homophily indices per community.
-Compare across communities and across election vs. non-election windows to detect structural shifts.
+Compute gender composition scores, such as estimated proportion female, and gender homophily indices per community.
+Compare across communities and across election versus non-election windows to detect structural shifts.
+The core test is not whether individual users are women or men, but whether communities with higher estimated female composition become more connected to conservative clusters during election periods.

 Step 4: Bridge Account Detection